hummatli/SimpleEncryptionLib/README.md

 I have taken Oracle's version and has created this lib.
 Buy the help of it you can use Oracle's Base64 in Android application.
 It eases your encryption and decryption process with the same function in Android application and in pure Java application.

-_Packages from SDKs_
+##### Package differences
 * In Oracle's SDK - java.util.Base64
 * In Android SDK - android.util.Base64

-_You use this one, it's like Oracle's version but diferent package_
+* In this Lib - com.mobapphome.mahencryptorlib.Base64.

-* com.mobapphome.mahencryptorlib.Base64
+Including library you use this one (com.mobapphome.mahencryptorlib.Base64), it's like Oracle's version but works in Android and in pure Java(Oracle SDK)

 ### PlayStore
 <a href="https://play.google.com/store/apps/details?id=com.mobapphome.mahencryptorlib">SimpleEncryptorLibrary - Sample</a> app has published on Google PlayStore.
 You can easly test library functionality with downloading it.